21jake/crypto-csv-cli/README.md

    <br>

    The first 3 things with third party libs are quite straightforward.
-However I couldn't figure out a way to keep the process alive after finish the first task.
-And, they seem to be quite "heavy" for a simple task of asking for user's input.
+However I couldn't figure out a way to keep the process alive after finishing the first task.
+And, they seem to be quite "heavy" for a simple task of asking for the user's input.

    Therefore the interface is built with a native prompt package.
-The commands hierachy and their arguments are defined by simple key/value mappings inside the `config.ts` file.
+The commands hierarchy and their arguments are defined by simple key/value mappings inside the `config.ts` file.
 This would make the command logic open for upgrade, for example when you need to add a new command, or an argument for a command.

 <br>